 1. Set the desired waypoints.
-Fly the aircraft to the desired locations and adjust the aircraft

-- orientation and the gimbal angle.
+Fly the aircraft to the desired locations and adjust the aircraft orientation and the gimbal angle.

-- 2. Set the interval time, video duration, and max speed.
-The screen displays the number of photos that will be taken and the shooting duration.

-- 3. Tap the shutter/record button to begin.
+- 2. Set the sequence, interval time, and video duration.
+The screen displays the number of photos that will be taken and the shooting duration. - 3.
+Tap the shutter/record button to begin.